MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 448.
+Find All Numbers Disappeared in an Array

+Given an array nums of n integers where nums[i] is in the range [1, n], return an array of all the integers in the range [1, n] that do not appear in nums.

 # LeetCode 577: Employee Bonus

 Write an SQL query to report the name and bonus amount of each employee with a bonus less than 1000.